florentpoujol/Daneel/docs/files/mouse-input.md

 The `OnClick` (for a single left click (the LeftMouse button was pressed)), `OnDoubleClick` (for a double left click), `OnLeftClickReleased` (the LeftMouse button was released) and `OnRightClick` (the RightMouse button was pressed) events are fired at a game object when the click happens while the mouse hovers the game object.

 A double click is two left clicks separated by no more than 20 frames (1/3 of a second).
-You can update this value at runtime via the `MouseInput.Config.doubleClickDelay` variable (a number of frames) or by setting the `MouseInput.UserConfig()` table (or function that return a table) with `doubleClickDelay` as key and a number as value.
+You can update this value at runtime via the `MouseInput.Config.doubleClickDelay` property (a number of frames) or by setting the `MouseInput.UserConfig()` function to return a table with `doubleClickDelay` as key and a number as value.

+	function MouseInput.UserConfig()
-	MouseInput.UserConfig = {
+		return {
 			doubleClickDelay = 20, -- Maximum number of frames between two clicks of the left mouse button to be considered as a double click
 		}
+	end

 <a name="wheel-events"></a>
 ## Wheel events